Investigations of a Dog: Plot

 The unnamed narrator, a dog, recounts episodes from its past, in which it used quasi-scientific and rational methods to resolve basic questions of its existence that most of its peers were content to leave unanswered, such as: "Whence does the Earth procure its food?".

-Many of the seemingly absurd descriptions employed by the narrator express its misapprehension or confusion about the world, centering on dogkind's apparent inability to realize (or, some passages suggest, unwillingness to acknowledge) the existence of their human masters: the narrator is shocked into scientific investigation by witnessing seven dogs standing on their hind legs and performing to music (a troupe of circus or performing animals) and spends much time investigating "soaring dogs", tiny dogs lacking legs who silently exist above the heads of normal dogs while sometimes constantly talking nonsense (a reference to the His Master's Voice entertainment trademark, and gramophones of human voices; cf. His Master's Voice), and what actions or rituals summon forth food.
+Many of the seemingly absurd descriptions employed by the narrator express its misapprehension or confusion about the world, centering on dogkind's apparent inability to realize (or, some passages suggest, unwillingness to acknowledge) the existence of their human masters: the narrator is shocked into scientific investigation by witnessing seven dogs standing on their hind legs and performing to music (a troupe of circus or performing animals) and spends much time investigating "soaring dogs" (i.e. lapdogs carried by their unacknowledged human owners), tiny dogs lacking legs that exist above the heads of normal dogs while constantly talking nonsense, and what actions or rituals summon forth food.